2021 Race Results & Photos

 Kids Long Course – 100-yard swim, 2-mile bike ride, 1-mile run

-*All participants in the relay category and duathlon category will also receive finisher medals after the race
+*All team participants in the relay category and individual duathlon category will also receive finisher medals after the race

 Triathlon Course Information

-Swim Course – Counter-clockwise swim through Andrew’s Cove (1 lap for sprint, 2 laps for olympic) at the north side of Seward Park.
+Swim Course – Counter-clockwise swim at Sunset Beach in Lake Sammamish (1 full triangular lap for sprint, 1 smaller triangular lap for super sprint) at the eastern beach area in Lake Sammamish State Park called Sunset Beach (near the playground).
 The cove is protected from wind and boats.
 There will be lifeguards onsite if a rest is needed or to help you safely finish the swim

 Prize Money and Awards

-3rd Place – Free entry for 2019 BRI Seafair Triathlon
+3rd Place – Free entry for 2023 Seafair Triathlon

 To be placed in the elite wave, please send us your past three finish times, race distances and overall placing to email@example.com